 The Drawing Area

-For a 2D design, we will ignore the value of z in the coordinate.
+For a 2D design, we will ignore the z value in the coordinate.

 Example